-Note: For PIVOTCam-SE and Sony BRC cameras, a preset does not store the on/off status of automatic camera modes, such as Auto Focus, Exposure (Full Auto), and White Balance.
-It stores the actual values for these settings, but not the fact that the camera is in an automatic mode.
+Note: For all supported VISCA cameras (PTZ-12G+, PTZ-12G, and PTZ-NDI, PIVOTCam-SE, Sony BRC, and Lumens PTZ cameras), a preset does not store the on/off status of automatic camera modes, such as Auto Focus, Exposure (Full Auto), and White Balance.
+It stores the actual values for these settings, but not the fact that the camera is in an automatic mode only when recalling from local.
 For example, if you save a preset while Auto Focus is ON, the focus value is stored but the fact that Auto Focus was ON is not stored.
 When the preset is recalled, the focus value is applied, unless the camera is in Auto Focus mode.
 Recalling a preset does not override automatic mode settings.
 For Panasonic cameras, Auto Focus mode is not stored, but exposure and white balance modes are stored and recalled with presets.